Turmeric

 The spice comes from the underground stems of the ginger plant, and is a staple ingredient of most curry powders.

-A study at Kyoto Pharmaceutical University in Japan shows that it lowers the risk of stomach ulcers, while University of Miami researchers have used it to reduce the pain of knee osteoarthritis.
+A study at Kyoto Pharmaceutical University in Japan shows that it lowers the risk of stomach ulcers, while University of Miami

 'Standardised ginger extract had a statistically significant effect on reducing symptoms,' scientists reported.